muliyaraghav/CarND-LaneLines-P1/writeup_template.md

   The output image of this step on the example image "solidWhiteRight.jpg" is as below.

 ####  4. Apply a Region of Interest (ROI) Mask
+This step is about cropping out the original image to the Region of Interest, to only portion with the Lane Lines on the Road.
+To actually do the cropping of the image, I used a utility function region_of_interest(), which uses the OpenCV function cv2.fillPoly()

+For this, I first Prepared the Mask using the cv2 Function cv2.fillPoly(mask, vertices, ignore_mask_color), where, "mask" is a Blank Mask to start with, "vertices" is the Vertices of the Polygon which specifies the Region of Interest and "ignore_mask_color" is the Fill Color for Preserving the Region of Interest while Masking.
+For the vertices, I used, % of Image Size rather than Absolute Points so as to handle Images of Any Size.
+Considering the origin point (0, 0) is upper left corner of the image, I used:
+0.59 of y Size from 0 (Image Height from 0) for fixing Top Vertices of ROI, 0.48 of x Size from 0 (Image Length from 0) for fixing Left Top Vertex of ROI, 0.54 of x Size from 0 (Image Length from 0) for fixing Right Top Vertex of ROI, and Image Bottom Left & Right Corners (Full Image Height from 0) for fixing Bottom Vertices of ROI

+I found these Points to be Optimum for fixing the ROI that includes only Both of the Left & Right Lane Lines up to a Distance up to Horizon.

+I then Applied the Mask to extract the Image only where the Mask Pixels are Non-Zero using the cv2 Function cv2.bitwise_and(img, mask) (i.e., Input Image '&' ROI Mask), where img is the Edge detected Image and mask is the Mask that I prepared above.

+ The output image of this step on the example image "solidWhiteRight.jpg" is as below.
+Those vertices are defined as follows: region_of_interest_vertices = [
+    (0, height),
+    (width / 2, height / 2),
+    (width, height),
+]